Mich-FI/Mich-FI.github.io/README.md

 ### 23.12.2025
 - Made changes to the visual outlook and structure of the site
+  - Tuned the layout of text and visuals
   - Changed the colors of the website to pastelle yellow and red

 ### 22.12.2025